Bollywood needs more LGBT stories, says Indian movie star

 Bajpayee was in the British capital for the Bagri Foundation London Indian Film Festival (LIFF), which this year featured a selection of movies by female directors and three titles on LGBT issues - “Venus”, “My Son is Gay” and “Bird Of Dusk”.

 “We want to show films that are original stories,” said the festival’s director Cary Sawhney.
-“Some of the greatest stories come from the margins not from the centre.”
+“Some of the greatest stories come from the margins not from the center.”

 Laks Mann, the co-founder of Gaysians, a gay rights group, said it was important for members of the LGBT community in South Asia to see themselves represented in cinema.